hoijui/codify-rs/README.md

 Helps in automatic code generation for initializing structs and enums.

+The practical use case of this, is to store resources/data in the binary in the most efficient form, so it will be ready at runtime, without having to include the data/files in their original, serialized, potentially innefficient form into the binary.
+This also means, the data does not have to be parsed at runtime/application-startup.

 ## Usage

 0. Add this library to your normal and build dependencies in cargo: